renovatebot/renovate/docs/local-development.md

 This document serves to give tips and tricks on how to run Renovate locally to add features or fix bugs.
 Please submit PRs to improve it if you think anything is unclear or you can think of something that should be added.

+## General notes

+We are currently migrating to [typescript](https://www.typescriptlang.org), so please write all new files as `ts` files and feel free to help us to convert existing files.

+If you have to modify existing `js` files, please use modern [esm](https://nodejs.org/api/esm.html) `imports` and `exports`.
+We will transpile them to `commonjs` on build.

 ## Install

 #### Fork and Clone